This Common Snack Food is Worse for Your Teeth Than Candy

 Instead of potato chips or crackers, apple slices or celery can provide that satisfying crunch.
 Are there picky eaters in your family?
 A small amount of protein-dense peanut butter as a topping adds flavor if you or your children aren’t impressed with the substitution.
 Whatever you and your children snack on, be sure to brush for at least two minutes, twice every day!

-Kids Healthy Teeth blog where Our Best Pediatric Dentist in Katy, Dr. Elizabeth Chen and her pediatric staff provide all the latest information.
+For more bad snacks and food for your teeth check out our Kids Healthy Teeth blog where Our Best Pediatric Dentist in Katy, Dr. Elizabeth Chen and her pediatric staff provide all the latest information.